-N Cahoon
+- N Cahoon

 - D Lockyer

 - H Shah

 - D Richards

-- G Noblett
+G Noblett

-- T Stroh (resigned 1 January 2023)

 None of the directors hold any direct personal interest in the shares of the Company.
 Each director is, however, connected with one or other of the two shareholders of the Company for the purposes of the listing rules of the TISE and is therefore considered to be interested in the shares held by such shareholder.